-You will take the public scheduled bus that, during the summer months drives the mountain tracks that lead to Landmannalaugar, passing by the Hekla volcano and other volcanoes in the Dómadalur area.
+You will take the public scheduled bus that drives the mountain tracks that lead to Landmannalaugar, passing by the Hekla volcano and other volcanoes in the Dómadalur area.
 The bus leaves at 08:00 from Reykjavík.
 Arriving in Landmannalaugar at noon, it is ideal to have lunch and then head south into the mountains.
 The trail takes you past small gorges, steaming hot springs and yellow mountain ridges.
 Arrival at Hrafntinnusker mountain hut in the late afternoon, were you will stay the night.

 Distance: 12 km (7.5 mi); Walking time: 4 - 5 hrs; Ascent: 470 m (1540 ft)